stepci/stepci/docs/guides/load-testing.md

     Your load test can have multiple phases.
 Each phase has a `duration`, which defines how long a phase lasts and an `arrivalRate`, which sets how many virtual visitors (or requests) arrive per second during the duration of a phase

     :::warning
     By default, the test runner will skip subsequent steps after the previous ones have failed.
-Add `continueOnFail` configuration option to your workflow or your test if you want to continue test execution after a failed step
+Add `continueOnFail` configuration option to your workflow, if you want to continue test execution after a failed step
     :::

 3. Add (optional) checks